-Ford County provides paid sick leave benefits to all eligible employees for periods of temporary absence due to non-occupational illness, injury or disability.
-In addition, sick leave can be used in
+Ford County provides paid sick leave benefits to all eligible employees for periods of temporary absence due to non occupational illness, injury, or disability.
+In addition, sick leave can be used in the event of illness, injury or medical appointment for a child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent.

-Full-time employees are eligible to use accrued sick leave after 90 days of employment.
+Full time employees are eligible to use accrued sick leave after 90 days of employment.
 Eligible employees will accrue sick leave benefits of 12 days per year (credited pro-rata on a bi-weekly basis) beginning on the date of employment.